dhanui/store_manager/README.md

 # Store Manager
-A simple desktop app to manage your repository.
+A simple desktop app to manage your store.

 ## Features